 How to Prepare For Your Hot Stone Massage

 Hackensack Meridian Health “Why Do Massage Therapists Always Tell Me to Drink Water?”
 View Source .
 It’s easier for massage therapists to work with hydrated muscles than dry ones.
 A hot stone massage will heat up your body even more than usual, so it’s crucial that you’ve had enough water before the treatment.

 If it’s your first time at the spa or your first time with a massage therapist ever, communication is key!
 Tell your massage therapist if there’s anything that you’re uncomfortable with.
 It may also be helpful to write down some questions you have and arrive to the appointment on the early side so you have time to ask your questions.
 Once they’re out of the way, you can fully relax your mind during the treatment.

 How to Care For Your Body After A Massage

 After the hot stone massage, you need to hydrate your body again.
 Some massage therapists will hand you a glass or bottle of water after the treatment, but be sure to continue getting fluids for the rest of the day.

 Make sure to avoid any strenuous activities for the rest of the day and go to bed early so you can reap the full benefits of this amazing treatment.
 You might just feel like a new person the next day!

+Some potential side effects of hot stone massages are dizziness and soreness.
 You may feel dizzy after a hot stone massage because of the increased blood circulation in your body.
-Sit down and drink more water if you’re feeling that way.
 There’s also a chance you’ll feel slightly sore that day or the next.
 That feeling should fade within 48 hours, though.
 (If it doesn’t, get in touch with your massage therapist or a doctor.)

 Hot Stone Vs. Swedish Massage Vs. Deep Tissue